ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 wordcloud
 ```

-We can then activate our virtual environment from within the main project folder on the current terminal session, and install all the dependencies.
-Keep in mind that `Activate.ps1` is meant for `PowerShell`; other shells have their own `activate` script.
+We can then activate our virtual environment from within the main project folder on the current terminal session and install all the dependencies.
+We must remember that `Activate.ps1` is meant for `PowerShell`; other shells have their own `activate` script.

 ##### **Code**
 ```PowerShell